Frequently Asked Questions

 We were also thoroughly impressed with Drew during the pre-planning phase.
 Our wedding involved international travel to a remote coastal venue in Central America and 5 full days of photography for all of our adventures and gathering during a week long celebration with family and friends.
 Drew’s suggestions for photography were spot on and he was willing and able to work with many of our non-traditional requests.
 We needed someone who was both a great photographer AND fun to be around.
 Drew and his assistant were the answer – they were up for anything and seemed tireless despite long days documenting all sorts of adventures.
 Stop your search now, if you’re looking for someone to capture the energy and essence of your wedding, Drew Bird is the best!!!”

-Inquire below and tell us more about your wedding plans.
-Set up a complimentary video consultation here.
+Fill out the contact form here and tell us more about your story and your wedding plans.
 Once we know a little more about your story, we’ll put together a custom photography collection proposal for you and send this your way via email.

 If and when you’re ready to move forward and reserve the date, we do require a signed contract and deposit payment.
 Both can be done securely online through our very easy to use online booking system.